ajitrajasekharan/unsupervised_NER/README.md

  **Additional notes**

  - Step 1 above requires python 2.7 environment wheareas steps 2 and 3 requires python 3+.
 Step 2 requires pytorch environment.
-So it is best to run these services separately in different environenments.
+So it is best to run these services separately in different environnments.

 # Usage